 Now with several associations operating within the industry, how does an industry member know which group is right for them?
 Let’s examine some terminology that is being shared and what it really means and then look at ten things to expect from your home staging association.

 DEFINITION: noun. an association of people or companies in a particular business or trade, organized to promote their common interests.

 A Trade Association, also known as an industry trade group, business association, sector association or industry body, is an organization founded and funded by businesses that operate in a specific industry.
 An industry trade association participates in public relations activities such as advertising, education, publishing, lobbying, but its focus is collaboration between companies.
 Associations may offer other services, such as producing conferences, holding networking or charitable events, or offering classes or educational materials.

 Yes, it is.
 When you look at the definition above, IAHSP® clearly is a Trade Association for the Home Staging industry.
 So is HSRA™.

 No, it does not.

 A “not-for-profit” (501c6) is a filing status for an organization and allows them to have a tax-exempt status.
 A 501(c)(3)s are organized and operated primarily for religious, charitable, scientific, educational, and certain other purposes.
 They are what most people think of when talking about nonprofit organizations.
 In contrast, 501(c)(6)s are business leagues or associations that are organized and operated primarily to promote the common business interests of its members.
+As a tax-strategy, a 501(c)(6) not-for-profit association does not have to pay taxes on income from revenue they bring in to the association.
 An S-Corp and C-Corps are filing classifications for a corporation, and there are tax fees paid annually based on revenue.

 What is most important is what an association provides to its members, the culture of that association, and whether the members are able to connect and feel supported.